uladzimirkulesh/malavi/readme.txt

 == Copyright ==

-Silence WordPress Theme, Copyright 2023 Uladzimir Kulesh.
+Malavi WordPress Theme, Copyright 2023 Uladzimir Kulesh.
-Silence is distributed under the terms of the GNU GPL.
+Malavi is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by